clan-lol/clan-core/docs/docs/getting-started/machines.md

 ssh root@<your_target_machine_ip>
 ```

-- [x] **Two Computers**: You need one computer that you're getting ready (we'll call this the Target Computer) and another one to set it up from (we'll call this the Setup Computer).
-Make sure both can talk to each other over the network using SSH.
 - [x] **Machine configuration**: You want to deploy.
 [Check out our templates](../templates/index.md)
 - [x] Initialized secrets: See [secrets](secrets.md) for how to initialize your secrets.
 - [x] (Optional) USB Flash Drive with the [Clan Installer](installer.md)